Get In The Habit Of Making Lists With Solutions!

 Then start writing your list of 100 ways you can accomplish that goal.

-Don’t think, just write: like stream of consciousness writing.
+Don’t think, just write: as a stream of consciousness writing.

-Don’t judge your ideas that come to you, don’t minimize your ideas, don’t think anything about the ideas: just keep writing.
+Don’t judge the ideas that come to you, don’t minimize your ideas, don’t think anything about the ideas: just keep writing.